Colette Mann: Stage

 Mann was a member of the original Australian cast of Godspell in 1971.
 She performed the song "Turn Back, O'Man" in the production.

 In the 1980s, Mann was part of a three-woman troupe called the Mini Busettes with fellow Prisoner actresses Jane Clifton and Betty Bobbitt.
 They performed for three seasons at Melbourne's Le Joke comedy venue and at many Sydney league clubs.
+After leaving Prisoner, Mann appeared in a production of On Our Selection with Garry McDonald.

-Mann played the role of Buttercup in Opera Australia’s production of HMS Pinafore by Gilbert and Sullivan in 2005.
+Mann played the role of Buttercup in Opera Australia's production of HMS Pinafore by Gilbert and Sullivan in 2005.
 She then appeared on stage as Shirley, the battleaxe owner of Broken Hill pub, in Priscilla Queen of the Desert - the Musical in 2010.

 In 2023, Mann joined the pantomime in the UK for Beauty and the Beast for its 2023 season.

 Author

 Mann has written two books, It's a Mann's World (1990) and Give Me a Break (2002).
 She also writes for New Idea magazine as a feature writer about her family and sons.